Youth Neurology Education and Research Program

 Contact Information

 The Mass General Youth Neurology Education and Research Program engages youth from communities underrepresented in neurology.
-We particularly focus on providing educational and research opportunities to female, Black, Latinx, American Indian, and first-generation youth across Massachusetts.
+We particularly focus on offering educational and research opportunities to Massachusetts high school and undergraduate students, and highly encourage applications from youth who identify as: female or non-binary; Black, Latinx, Native American/Alaska Native; or first-generation college students.

 We aim to inspire by offering exposure to leading neurologists and neuroscientists from diverse backgrounds, equip through paid opportunities to engage in mentored educational and research activities, and empower with structured support to translate contributions into publications, presentations, and awards that facilitate the academic advancement of participating youth.